mse22/Eadala_ENV872_Project/README.md

 ## Quality assurance/quality control

 This readme file provides for a quality assurance/control plan.
 All stages of the project will be stores in the form of R markdown  files and named according to the conventions highlighted under "Folder structure, file formats, and naming conventions" above.
 Any potential errors or problems I may run into with the data will be recorded under a separate document (PDF or R markdown) that will reside in the "Other" folder of this respository.
+Also, changes made to any files will be pushed to the git repository on daily basis for quality check purposes.

 <describe any relevant QA/QC procedures taken with your data.
 Some ideas can be found here:>
 <https://www.dataone.org/best-practices/develop-quality-assurance-and-quality-control-plan>